 Overall responsibility should rest with a senior manager who has a broad view of all the risks and how to tackle them.

-Management should identify the information and technology that’s really vital to the business, where the big risks lie.
+Management should identify which information and technology is really vital to the business, this is where the big risks lie.

 Other information may be less important.
 Equally, some computers are probably more critical, or more vulnerable, than others.

 Identifying the risks, then establishing what security measures already exist and whether they work, and what extra ones are required, will help you to target your security efforts where they are most needed in your dental practice.